 Some Recommended Car Boot Sales

-There are hundreds - probably thousands - of car boot sales around the UK so I can't pretend that this is a comprehensive list of the best.
-Nevertheless, these are some car boot sales that meet my personal tests for success - they're big enough to spend the whole day browsing and I've managed to find real bargains that I still treasure:
+There are hundreds - probably thousands - of car boot sales around the UK so we can't pretend that this is a comprehensive list of the best.
+Nevertheless, these are some car boot sales that meet our shoppers' tests for success - they're big enough to spend the whole day browsing and we've managed to find real, still treasured bargains:

-- Ford Airfield Car Boot - Gigantic sales every Thursday and Saturday morning, 7:30am to 2pm on a former Naval air base between Arundel and Littlehampton on the A27 in West Sussex.
-No new goods or weapons are allowed and food sellers are by appointment from the management.
-Sellers pay £8 per car.Find it.
+- Ford Airfield Car Boot - Gigantic sales every Thursday, Saturday and Sunday, year round.
+The site (on a former Naval air base between Arundel and Littlehampton on the A27 in West Sussex) opens for sellers (and early bird buyers at 7:30 a.m. on Thursday and Saturday, 8:30 a.m. on Sunday) .
+No new goods or weapons (including knives) are allowed and food sellers are by appointment from the management.
+Thursday sellers pay £8 per car and £15 per van or car with trailer; for Saturday sellers it's £10 per car and £20 per car/trailer combo and for Sunday sellers it's £6 and £12.
+There are no books or plants for sale on Sundays and no new goods allowed, ever. .Find it.

 If you get tired of car booting, designer discount shopping is about 20 minutes away up the M40 at Bicester Village.

-- Brighton Racecourse - Relatively new but instantly popular, this is one of several carboot sales in the Brighton and Hove area.
-Open Sundays from 10:30am to 4pm.
-Buyers admission charge of 80p after 10:30am.
-But if you want the best chance at the good stuff, spring for an early admission pass that allows entry before 10:30am - in 2016 it cost £2.50.
-And you don't have to wait for the warm weather.
-This one is open year round.
+- Brighton Racecourse - Relatively new but instantly popular, this is one of several car boot sales in the Brighton and Hove area.
+Open on scheduled Sundays or Bank Holiday Mondays (check the website) from 10:30 a.m. to 4.p.m. for buyers and from 8:30 a.m. for sellers, this is one of the few car boots that charges buyers a small admission fee (80p).
+But if you want the best chance at the good stuff, spring for an early admission pass that allows entry before 10:30am - in 2018 it cost £2.50.
+Sellers pay £10 for any size vehicle and any amount of space as long as it lasts.
 Find it.

 How to Find More Car Boot Sales

 Besides all the regularly scheduled car boot sales, one-off sales and charity sales pop up all the time.
-The best way to keep up, or to find a sale near where you happen to be when the mood for carbooting strikes, these online directories and calendars can help:
+The best way to keep up, or to find a sale near where you happen to be when the mood for carbooting strikes, is to check one of these online directories and calendars: